fourstix/Elfos-utils/README.md

 The cmd program occupies memory from $5000 to $6000.
 Programs up to 12K in size that load at $2000 can be run from a command file.
 If a program allocates memory so that the heap goes below $6000, the command interpreter will exit with an 'Out of Memory' error.

 ## find
-**Usage:** find [-i|-p|-h] *filename* [directory, default = current]
+**Usage:** find [-i|-p|-h] *name* [directory, default = current]
-Search a directory and its sub-directories for file names matching *filename*.
+Search a directory and its sub-directories for file names matching *name*.
 If no directory is specified then the current directory will be searched.
-The option -i will ignore case when matching file names, the option -p, will match *filename* as prefix beginning file names and the option -h, will include hidden files and directories in the search.
+The option -i will ignore case when matching file names, the option -p, will match *name* as prefix beginning file names and the option -h, will include hidden files and directories in the search.

 ## flags
 **Usage:** flags *filename*